 The exhibition looks at how the climate-friendly architecture of the future will look: Will we have to get used to living in houses made of straw?
 Will there be new urban districts built of soil and grass instead of asphalt and cement?
 How do architects work with biodiversity at different scales?
 And are the building methods of the past the savior of the future?

-The built environment accounts for almost 40% of the world’s annual carbon emissions.
-If stakeholders in the built environment are to take their responsibility seriously, there will have to be a shift in perspective, so buildings are based on the planet’s terms instead on our own terms as human beings.
+The built environment accounts for up to 40% of global carbon emissions.
+The climate crisis means that it is more important than ever for the entire building industry to look in a new direction.
+If the building industry is to take its responsibility seriously, there will have to be a shift in perspective, so buildings are based on the planet’s terms instead on our own terms as human beings.

-Today, many of Henning Larsen’s projects are designed in biogenic materials, and overall the firm is working on almost 400,000 m2 of timber building in Europe alone.
+The exhibition is being organized by Henning Larsen Architects, a global firm with architectural gems throughout the world.
+Today, many of Henning Larsen’s projects are designed in biogenic materials and overall, the firm is working on almost 400,000 m2 of timber building in Europe alone.

 “We’re testing new materials and solutions at small scale, and we’re working on adapting them to larger projects.
-Our primary objective is to transfer our innovative methods from small buildings of 200 m2 to areas of up to 200,000 m2.
+Our main objective is to transfer our innovative methods from small buildings of 200 square meters to areas of up to 200,000 square meters.
 This scaling is our important contribution to meeting the goal to reduce the carbon footprint of the building industry.”